First, let’s address the question of your French level.

 There are many sites that offer French level tests – just do a Google search, and you’ll find pages upon pages of results.
 Unfortunately, these tests are usually really incomplete…

 The main problem of these French tests is that they are written test.
+They don’t test your level of spoken comprehension or your spoken French.

 Don’t get me wrong, grammar is indeed important, especially in French, but it’s not because you can read and write French that you will be able to understand spoken French or speak French yourself.